tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 Feature: Paying wages
   In order to pay our employees for the great work they do As a book keeper
-  I need to be able to calcualte their wages
+  I need to be able to calcualate their wages

   Background:
     Given Kevin gets paid £10 per hour